1964, with one of my uncles

 Or, am I being asked to stand unshaken in the crash between my past and future, on the rickety bridge between what my world was and what it is becoming?
 Is there a crash between our old world, with the sickest elements exploiting humanity, groping at the remnants of a materialistic dream, the vertically structured world of slaves and rulers and good guys and bad guys - and the emerging world of sister and brotherhood, where we are individually empowered, stewards of the earth, recognizing our innate sovereignty and connection with each other and all creatures.

-My current fear goes back to a time when connection and care turned into abuse and torture - when I was enslaved in the network and a young gangster who had groomed me, protected me from being raped - including by himself for the first six months - turned on me.
+My current fear goes back to a time when connection and care turned into abuse and torture - when I was enslaved in the network.

 This young girl and that panicky voice live on inside of me.
-She has been magnetically attracting men who will turn against her.
-There is a lead-in period during which they see me in a positive light and are protective.
-Once their internal alarm goes off, they flip and perceive me in a completely different, extremely negative light.
+She has been magnetically attracting narcissists.
+During the lead-in period they see me in a positive light, but once their internal alarm goes off, they flip and perceive me in a completely different, extremely negative light.
 In the past years I have been mindful not to let my young parts take charge of my words and actions, so my responsibility lies in what I fail to notice and what I don’t do.
 I bypass cues that would, with my present awareness, have me run or stay away in the first place.
 This blindness or passivity activates the unconscious desire of the young girl inside of me to emotionally land back in a structure resembling her trauma, so the repressed fear can resurface.
-She finds people who will betray her, blindly hoping for a different outcome.
-I find such men in budding friendships or in work life, since I avoid romantic relationships in part because of this pattern.
+She finds men who will betray her, blindly hoping for a different outcome.
+I find them in platonic friendships or work, since I avoid romantic relationships in part because of this pattern.

 Looking back at the collaboration I had with a man - whom I never met in person - who most recently has been trying to do damage, I’ve begun to recollect moments in which I did have a an intuition about certain things that I ignored.
 For example, I’ve remembered sharing private information and sensing that this was not safe before pushing that thought away.
 Also, I witnessed him turn against women with whom he had collaborated, as he copied me on aggressive emails to them.
 It was clear that he had no boundaries and deep unresolved anger.
-And yet, I did not back out or stand up for these women.
-There was a little girl inside of me who secretly felt relieved that it wasn’t her.
-I recognize that I am an adult and that this was cowardly, even as I can find understanding for the young girl inside who was attached to an abusive male.
+However, I could have never guessed that his manic, sleepless obsession with work, which at first helped get my story out, would be entirely applied to discrediting me the moment I set a boundary.

-A few years back I did gently withdraw from dealing with this person, We had no communication for a year and a half.
-Then he reached back out and mentioned that he was changing, that he had stopped lashing out.
+A few years back I had already gently withdrawn from communicating with him, and for a year and a half we were distant.
+Then he reached back out, mentioned that he had changed, that he had stopped lashing out against women.
 He wanted to work with me again, because my story wouldn’t leave him, he said.
-In spite of what I knew, I went forward.
-He’s charming, convincing.
-He has a good sense of humor and some unique talents.
-I appreciate him.
-Since he is a supporter of survivors, I believed I was safe from his wrath.
+In spite of what I knew, I went forward, still compelled to placate, hoping that his unique talents would pull us through.
+Since he presented as a supporter of survivors, I thought I might be safe from his wrath - in case he hadn’t quite conquered his bad habit.

 Each test is about overcoming fear, prompting me to align more firmly with universal love.
 Each time another email flows in from a colleague who shares that they received a call or an email from him, my body goes into freeze mode.
 The emails list all the “proof” that my story doesn’t match up to his personal fact-check, twisting around both confidential as well as public information, spinning the truth to create implications of corroboration and scientific evidence, to warn people against me.
 I am painted as a confabulator and master manipulator.
-I was actually looking forward - in the context of a project we started - to get some of my story checked out, in an atmosphere of trust.
-When I started to share my story in 2013, I felt ready because I don’t need people to believe me.
-This muscle is getting built up.
+He has contacted perpetrator families and every media outlet I’ve ever appeared in.
+He has circulated lengthy posts on Reddit under various anonymous account names containing perpetrator names I have not publicly shared, with his peculiar mishmash of truth and lies meant to prove me a liar, in his particular, obsessive writing style in his unique English that hints at his nationality.
+He has falsified an email I had sent him to “prove” my to the New York Times that I had lied.

 These circumstances have been keeping me awake at night.
 At times, I am filled with profound dread.
 But that dread is quickly transformed as I sit in meditation, and send light to that person and everyone else he has gotten involved in his relentless need for blind revenge.
 I visualize him inside a subtle but bright light and send thoughts of peace and harmony.
 Through his tactics and projections he is trying to evoke humiliation and disgrace in me - which I assume are the painful feelings he needs to reject from his own system.
 However, I am choosing not to accept his burden.
 Had I not done a lot of work around transforming my shame into awareness and acceptance, I would have lost my power and suffered tremendously.
 Instead, the only negative feeling that occasionally rises to the surface and overtakes my entire body and mind, is dread.